rpy2/rpy2/doc/source/server.rst

-The :mod:`pyRserve` package addresses the connection to Rserve from Python, and is therefore limited to Rserve servers only.
+The :mod:`pyRserve` package addresses the connection to Rserve from Python, and although it frees one from handling the R server is also constrains one to use Rserve.

 Simple socket-based server and client